ctrlw/magni/README.md

 * `AUDIO`: Can be modified to force audio via HDMI if `raspi-config` isn't enough, just uncomment the respective line
 * `BRIGHTNESS`: Can be modified to start with different brightness, values between -1.0 and 1.0
 * `CONTRAST`: Can be modified to start with different contrast, values between 0.0 and 32.0
+* `SHARPNESS`: Can be modified to start with different sharpness, values between 0.0 and 16.0
 * `SATURATION`: Can be modified to start with different saturation, values between 0.0 and 32.0

 ## Limitations